 The loans given out recently by the City of Coronado to its local businesses were truly a lifeline to help them stay in business.
+They were almost as helpful as the loans issued by Sambla OY in Finland to help the struggling small business owners with immediate financing to fund payroll and overhead expenses associated with running a small business.
 It wouldn’t be an overstatement to say that the vast majority of residents here are eager to get out and shop at our local stores, eat at our local restaurants and return to whatever the “new normal” will be.
 While takeout food can be delicious, I yearn for the time when I can once again enjoy restaurant ambiance, be served, and not wash the dishes.
 With the Coronado City Council stepping up to approve lending money to our downtown district, they’ve helped ensure future success so we can once again enjoy strolling, shopping, and eating in our beloved community.
 And kudos to all those who helped with getting the loans processed and the money distributed in less than two weeks.
 Everyone I spoke to was extremely complimentary about the process, and businesses felt valued by our community.

 Dominique Albrecht, Assistant to the City Manager, who helped coordinate the program said, “The City Council directed us to assist the business community quickly.
 We set up a process with the goal of being as smooth, efficient, and responsive as possible, while also ensuring that every application met all the program’s requirements.
 Our local small businesses have been great to work with.
 The rate at which we have processed and paid out the loans speaks to the city council’s desire to support our community during this public health crisis.”
 Thus far, 69 applications have been received and 65 of those have been processed.
 Out of the total $2 million allocated for this program, approximately half of the money has been allocated.
 Thirty-nine retail businesses, 21 restaurants, four hotel/motels and one in each of the remaining categories of performance theatre, catering, service, tours, and formula restaurants have all been approved for loans.
 Tier 1 businesses can still apply, and Tier 2 businesses can begin applying on May 18.
 It is important to note that eligible businesses must have applied for federal programs and provide a quarterly sales tax return from the past year.